How we treat your personal information

 Please note that there are inherent features of internet communications - including e-mail - which are not secure and may involve your communications being routed through a number of servers and different countries .NMC cannot control this and does not guarantee the security of such transmission.
 Be aware that various encryption methods can be employed to secure that information if you are concerned about it but, one again, NMC does not control or particularly recommend any of these and does not warrant their effectiveness.

-Our agents, contractors and other third parties, who require personal information to provide a legitimate service, are also bound by these terms of privacy to ensure that client and participant personal information remains protected at all times.
+Our staff, trainers, agents, contractors and other third parties who require personal information to provide a legitimate service are also, bound by these terms of privacy to ensure that client and participant personal information remains protected at all times.

 Use of internet+